 (short article on 'Dark Art' written for Arte Arcana book)

 * * *

 I'm a visual artist based in Hamilton, Canada.
 Art has been an important part of my life since a very young age.
 Owing to my inquisitive and restless nature, through my life I have been drawn to various art-forms and genres, and have explored and worked in numerous art forms and mediums - photography and photo-illustration being the most recent ones.
 Digital photography and its possibilities came as a new, important and useful device to aid my quest for personal truth and growth, and offer a new pathway to examine myself and the world, inside-out.
-It became a new powerful tool for expression and for making Art - dissecting the reality perceived by the eye and rearranging the pieces into the one perceived by the mind.
+It became a new powerful tool for expression and for making Art - dissecting the reality seen by the eye and rearranging the pieces into the one seen by the mind.